Laramy-K Lens Tint Color Reference

 How Are Lens Tinted?

-The process begins as the lens is heated in the tint pot causing its surface to expand, allowing the small color pigments in the dye to penetrate the surface layer.
+The process begins as the lens is heated in the tint pot causing its surface to expand, allowing the small color pigments in the dye to penetrate the coating or surface layer.
 Once cooled, the lens retains the color.
 This method, blending science and art, requires experience for optimal outcomes, as different lens materials and coatings can affect the result.

 What are the Main Categories of Lens Tints?